Rochdale child sex trial: Case 'has race element', says MP

 Police maintained throughout the trial that the offences were sexually motivated and not racially motivated.

-GMP Assistant Chief Constable Steve Heywood said: "It just happens that in this particular area and time, the demographics were that these were Asian men."'Under the radar'
+GMP Assistant Chief Constable Steve Heywood said: "It just happens that in this particular area and time, the demographics were that these were Asian men."

 Mr Danczuk said: "There is a subculture of a small group of males that are Asian, that are collaborating to abuse young white girls who are vulnerable.